Find Azure Marketplace image information using the Azure CLI

 az vm get-instance-view -g myResourceGroup -n myVM --query plan

 If you didn't get the plan information before the original VM was deleted, you can file a support request.
-They will need the VM name, subscription ID and the time stamp of the delete operation.
+They'll need the VM name, subscription ID and the time stamp of the delete operation.

 az vm create \